aryajavidi/Group_2_Final/README.md

 ![accuracy](https://user-images.githubusercontent.com/69175360/217973058-c90b5b7d-f435-4ef3-b541-6487c552dbe9.JPG)

-## The questions that the team plans to answer with the project (20 points)
+## The questions that the team plans to answer with the project

 * “Does the number of people an air bnb accommodates affect its price”